Diagnostic imaging with x-ray and ultrasound enables our equine vets to accurately diagnose conditions.

 - Pre-purchase examinations.

 Images appear on our mobile screen within moments of each shot being taken so we can quickly diagnose serious problems.
 We also review the images later in clinic to check for subtle issues.
-Such instant results allow us to start appropriate treatment for your horse early to steady development of problems, relieve pain, and hopefully allow a quick return to work.
+Such instant results allow us to start appropriate treatment for your horse, relieve pain, and hopefully allow a quick return to work.
 Digital images can also be easily forwarded to specialists to find the best options for your horse’s condition.

 To get your horse sound and back to work sooner it is essential any changes in the tendon are diagnosed and managed under veterinary advice.